qdrvm/kagome/CONTRIBUTING.md

 1. Kagome uses C++17 as target language, so use appropriate compilers (gcc-8 is preferred)
 2. Use `clang-format`
 3. Test your code with gtest/gmock.
-4. Open PR with base branch = master, fix CI and follow guide in PR template.
+4. Open PR with base branch = `master`, fix CI and follow guide in PR template.

 ## Specifications